williamhc/Project-Barbosa/README.md

 # Running and Testing

 ##Run app
-1. Start the Node Server `npm start` (uses `nodemon app.js && ember build` so we don't have to worry about using multiple commands.
-However for debugging you may want to manually use `node-inspector app.js && ember build -w`)
+1. Start the Node Server `npm start` (uses `ember build && nodemon app.js` so we don't have to worry about using multiple commands.
+However for debugging you may want to manually use `node-inspector app.js` with `ember build -w`)
 2. Start mongo `mongod`
 3. Go to the site that Node says it's running.
 Default: `localhost:3000`